FayeDM/Engineering-Best-Practices/_includes/markdown/KanopiPack.md

 ## Migrating a WordPress site to Kanopi Pack

-There are many steps involved in converting a legacy site or creating a new site, using (Kanopi Pack)[https://github.com/kanopi/kanopi-pack/].
+There are many steps involved in converting a legacy site or creating a new site, using [Kanopi Pack](https://github.com/kanopi/kanopi-pack/).
 Below, they are detailed in the steps recommended.
 This is meant to be a high-level overview with explanations.
 Considerations may be needed on a project-to-project basis.

 1. Composer
 2. Docksal